aosabook/500lines/functionalDB/chapter.md

 <td>[:speak "English" #{1}]</td><td>["?e" nil nil]</td>
 </tr>
 </table>
-We are now ready to being reporting the results.
-The result clause structure is unwieldy for this purposes, so we will convert it into an an index-like structure (map of maps) -- with a significant twist.
+We are now ready to report the results.
+The result clause structure is unwieldy for this purpose, so we will convert it into an an index-like structure (map of maps) -- with a significant twist.

 To understand the twist, we must first introduce the idea of a _binding pair_, which is a pair that matches a variable name to its value.
 The variable name is the one used at the predicate clauses, and the value is the value found in the result clauses.